moelgendy/FlyingCar/FCND-Controls-CPP/Writeup.md

 For flying a trajectory, is there a way to provide even more information for even better tracking?

 How about trying to fly this trajectory as quickly as possible (but within following threshold)!

-## Evaluation ##

-To assist with tuning of your controller, the simulator contains real time performance evaluation.
-We have defined a set of performance metrics for each of the scenarios that your controllers must meet for a successful submission.

-There are two ways to view the output of the evaluation:

- - in the command line, at the end of each simulation loop, a **PASS** or a **FAIL** for each metric being evaluated in that simulation
- - on the plots, once your quad meets the metrics, you will see a green box appear on the plot notifying you of a **PASS**

-### Performance Metrics ###

-The specific performance metrics are as follows:

- - scenario 2
-   - roll should less than 0.025 radian of nominal for 0.75 seconds (3/4 of the duration of the loop)
-   - roll rate should less than 2.5 radian/sec for 0.75 seconds

- - scenario 3
-   - X position of both drones should be within 0.1 meters of the target for at least 1.25 seconds
-   - Quad2 yaw should be within 0.1 of the target for at least 1 second

- - scenario 4
-   - position error for all 3 quads should be less than 0.1 meters for at least 1.5 seconds

- - scenario 5
-   - position error of the quad should be less than 0.25 meters for at least 3 seconds

-## Authors ##

-Thanks to Fotokite for the initial development of the project code and simulator.